What You Should Know About Reversing & Back-Up Truck Accidents

 Truck drivers shouldn’t be afraid to start over.
 It’s better to be safe by starting over than sorry by backing into someone, another vehicle, or any stationary property.
 Truck drivers should also understand when backing out simply isn’t an option – that it’s better, if possible, to drive forward and turn the whole truck around.
 It’s best to plan ahead: to park the truck either where backing out can be done safely, or to park in a safer location.

-At Philbrook Law Office, our Vancouver, WA truck accident lawyers hold truck drivers, brokers, truck owners, shipping companies, and others accountable when their negligence causes death or any type of personal injury.
+At Philbrook Law, our Vancouver, WA truck accident lawyers hold truck drivers, brokers, truck owners, shipping companies, and others accountable when their negligence causes death or any type of personal injury.
 To discuss any truck accident with an experienced Vancouver and Battle Ground attorney, call us at 360-200-7137 or use our contact form to schedule an appointment.

 Founding Attorney Matthew Philbrook attended Clark College, Washington State University, and Gonzaga University School of Law.
-He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law Office in 2005.
+He is a member of the Washington State and Oregon State Bar Associations and started Philbrook Law in 2005.
 He specializes in Personal Injury, DUI and Criminal Defense cases.
 Learn more about Mr. Philbrook.